Itz-Caseay/Math_Quiz/readMe.md

 ✅ Answer: B

-Here are the questions just fill it in the js and put True where on the correct answer I'll put the answers myself
+Here are the questions just fill it in the js and put True where on the correct answer I'll put the answers myself. don't cry the question title. the questions